saveweb/dokuwiki-dumper/README.md

 I made some backups for testing, you can check out the list: <https://github.com/orgs/saveweb/projects/4>.

+> Some wikidump has been uploaded to IA, you can check out the list: <https://archive.org/search?query=subject%3A"dokuWikiDumper">
+>
 > If you dumped a DokuWiki and want to share it, please feel free to open an issue, I will add it to the list.

 ## How to import dump to DokuWiki